marlonecobos/Hanta_PAN_suitability/Sampling_pathogens/README.md

-## Sampling zoonotic pathogens, and hantavirus dynamics in Panama
+## Strategic surveillance of zoonotic pathogens

 <hr>

-This repository serves to store R scripts to reproduce analyses presented in the manuscript "Selecting sites for strategic surveillance of zoonotic pathogens: a case study in Panamá".
+This repository serves to store R scripts and data to reproduce analyses presented in the manuscript "Selecting sites for strategic surveillance of zoonotic pathogens: a case study in Panamá".
+Part of the data used in analyses can be downloaded following instructions in the script and using the code provided.

 Contact: manubio13@gmail.com